epheph/fec2din/README.md

-This is a small python script, which makes extensive use of boto, to provide human-readable out similar to ec2-describe-instances (ec2din). fec2din can be run with no arguments or a single argument of a specific instance ID.
-Simply named "f" + "ec2din", the command can easily be run after viewing the horrific ec2din output by simply typing "f!!" in a modern shell.
+This is a small python script, which makes extensive use of boto, to provide human-readable out similar to ec2-describe-instances (ec2din). fec2din can be run with no arguments or a single argument of an instance ID, instance type, security group, etc. Simply named "f" + "ec2din", the command can easily be run after viewing the horrific ec2din output by simply typing "f!!" in a modern shell.
 This simple shortcut is why I left the standard ".py" extension off.

 This script requires boto to be installed